riknetus/n8n-nodes-amazon-selling-partner/CREDENTIALS_GUIDE.md

 ### Setup Steps
 1. Go to Amazon Developer Console
 2. Create SP-API application
+3. Authorize your app in Seller Central and note which marketplace you selected
-3. Note your LWA Client ID and Client Secret
+4. Note your LWA Client ID and Client Secret
-4. Complete the authorization flow to get a refresh token
+5. Complete the authorization flow to get a refresh token
-5. In n8n, create credentials with just these LWA fields
+6. In n8n, create credentials:
+   - **Primary Marketplace**: Select the marketplace you authorized (e.g., India for amazon.in)
+   - **AWS Region**: Select the matching region (e.g., Europe for India)
+   - Add your LWA credentials

 ## Option 2: LWA + AWS SigV4 Authentication